USDA-SCINet/scinet-site/sn_collections/_guides/r-studio.md

 ## RStudio Server in Open OnDemand

-In your browser go to [https://ceres-ood.scinet.usda.gov/](https://ceres-ood.scinet.usda.gov/), enter your SCINet user name and SCINet password, followed by the GA code.
-See [MFA Guide]({{ site.baseurl }}/guides/access/mfa/) for more information about GA codes.
+In your browser go to [https://ceres-ood.scinet.usda.gov/](https://ceres-ood.scinet.usda.gov/) and log in using the [GUI login instructions](/guides/access/login#accessing-gui-based-services).

 After logging into Open OnDemand, click on "Interactive Apps" in the menu on the top and select "RStudio Server: Ceres".